 To begin with, I’ve been a huge proponent of learning from other fields of engineering.
 In particular, how other domains perceive failures; with foresight, in hindsight, how they aim to prevent them, detect them, recover from them, and learn from them.

 But I think for me it goes deeper than that.

-We’re now in a world where the US State Department calls Twitter to request that database maintenance be postponed because of political events in the Middle East that could benefit from it being available.
-It’s all but given at this point that Facebook has had an enormous effect on global discourse on wide-ranging topics, many people pointing to its effects on the Arab Spring.
+We’re now in a world where the US State Department calls Twitter to request that their database maintenance be postponed because of political events in the Middle East that could benefit from it being available.
+It’s also all but given at this point that Facebook has had an enormous effect on global discourse on wide-ranging topics, many people pointing to its effects on the Arab Spring.